 After four long and miserable years, I finally escaped from this mind-prison of a school once and for all at my graduation on May 19th.
 As far as I am concerned, this college has achieved the opposite of its goal of “nurturing my walk with Christ.”
 Instead, it accidentally shaped me into the dedicated atheist that I am today.
 It was the pivotal point in my life that pushed me from agnosticism all the way to atheism, to this blog, and out of the closet.
 Read more

-Usually, when I write about my Christian college experience, it’s about coming out to friends or classmates, or about insane Christian teachers who would probably have gotten fired if the college had actually known what they’re teaching to students.
+Usually, when I write about my Grove City College experience, it’s about coming out to friends or classmates, or about insane Christian teachers who would probably have gotten fired if the college had actually known what they’re teaching to students.
 Only once before have I dedicated a post to the atmosphere itself of my private Christian college.

 If you follow me on Twitter, you might recall a few times that I’ve mentioned that I’d be taking an apologetics class at college this semester.
 I signed up purely out of curiosity, and for the sake of learning both sides of an argument.
 Well, classes started this past week, and the time has come for me to share what it’s like to be an undercover atheist taking Apologetics 101 at a Christian college.

 I’ve talked a lot about my deconversion story and how my Christian college turned be from being religiously apathetic to a full blown atheist.
 I’ve talked about a philosophy class that made me consider my naturalistic worldview and start reading about the topic, but constantly slipping my mind has been the story of how I became a weak atheist before stepping foot in that classroom.